 Lake Geneva Boat Cruises from Lausanne in Spring and Autumn

 Lausanne-Ouchy is a busy port for CGN lake boats.
-Passenger ferries from Lausanne to Evian and Thonon-les-Bains in France operate year round but pleasure cruises and dinner cruises are also available from Lausanne.
+Passenger ferries from Lausanne to Evian and Thonon-les-Bains in France operate year-round but pleasure cruises and dinner cruises are also available from Lausanne.
 In autumn, cruising past the UNESCO Cultural Heritage-listed Lavaux vineyards is particularly spectacular on sunny afternoons – it is arguably the best and most beautiful cruise route on Lake Geneva.

 Lake Geneva Paddle Steamers